top of page

 • You don't need carbohydrates - your body makes what it needs.
 Think of carbohydrates as a stimulant drug.
 That's how the body responds to carbohydrates, especially refined carbohydrates and sugars.

 • By eliminating plant-based foods, you can eat until you are full.
 Meat is extremely satiating.
-You will find that one or two meals per day is all you need.
+You will likely find that one or two meals per day is all you need.

 • Since you are eating a reduced volume of a specific type of food, you are saving time shopping, cooking, cleaning, and (dare I say it?) visiting the restroom.

 As far as sleep is concerned - get enough (at least 8 hours on average per night).
 Sleep recommendations vary widely based on age, gender, and various other factors.
-My recommendation is to get as much as you have time for, and wake up when well rested.
-Obviously you may have to make some decisions for this approach to work, such as going to bed earlier.
+My recommendation is to get as much as you have time for and wake up when well rested.
+Obviously, you may have to make some decisions for this approach to work, such as going to bed earlier.
 Most of us have to get up by a certain time to get the kids off to school, or go to school, or go to work, or go to the gym before work.

 exercise and movement